ovadiaE/Portfolio/README.md

 Thanks for checking out the codebase.

-This project includes a couple of optional hidden components (hint: games 👀) for anyone curious enough to explore the codebase.
+This project includes a couple of optional hidden components for anyone curious enough to explore the codebase.

 If you want to enable them locally, follow these steps: